tianhg28/pollevbot/README.md

 ## Overview

 PollevBot is an automated bot designed to interact with polls on [pollev.com](https://pollev.com/).
-It connects to the host, waits for a poll to open, and then selects random answer choices for various types of polls.
-Most poll types are supported.
-The bot runs for a specified amounts of minutes and can be configured to operate on a customized schedule using system schedulers or through delopying to heroku.
+It connects to the host, waits for a poll to open, and then selects random answer choices for most poll types.
+The bot runs for a certain number of minutes and can be configured to operate on a customized schedule using system schedulers or through delopying to heroku.
+Currently the bot mainly supports login through the with University of Washington SAML process.

+## Disclaimer

+This project is for educational purposes only and is not intended to be used for any sort of academic misconduct and related applications.
+The main purpose of this project is to explore the concepts of automation and security, and to gain hands-on experience with various technologies involved in automation and security.
+The author of this project is not responsible for any liabilities or damages that may arise from any use or misuse of this project.

 ## Prerequisites